Evandleclair/GameOfLife/README.md

 https://www.oracle.com/java/technologies/downloads/

+# Logging System

+The logging system will not function correctly on Mac OS based systems.
+The rest of the program should run correctly.

 ## Features

 - Supported by any platform that can run Java
-- Set custom parameters and create boards.
+- Set custom parameters and create boards that play out the game of life, with up to twenty simultaneous simulations possible.
-- Import and export boards.
+- Users can pause their simulations, click to create or kill cells, and then resume to watch the patterns play out.
+- Users can save interesting patterns and boards, and import them to be resumed later.